davis-kane/practical-js/functional-reqs.md

 1. It should have working controls for .addTodo
 2. It should have working controls for .changeTodo
 3. It should have working controls for .deleteTodo
+4. There should be a button for toggling todos
-1. It should have working controls for .toggleCompleted
+5. It should have working controls for .toggleCompleted

+## Version 9 - Escape from the Console

+1. There should be an li element for every todo
+2. Each li element should contain .todoText
+3. Each li element should show .completed